nitratium/linux_survival_kit/3-basic_commands.md

 # date and cal Command
   ### date
-  * As you can imagine, date returns the current date and time.
+  * As you can guess, date returns the current date and time.
   ```
   $ date
   Tue Jun 27 14:51:22 IST 2021
   ```
   ### cal
-  * 'cal' returns an interesting output that I'm pretty sure you will like.
+  * 'cal' returns an interesting output that I'm pretty sure you are going to like.
   ```
   $ cal -A -B